The Ultimate College Morning Routine

 This post is about the best college morning routine!

 I have always been a BIG morning person and not a night owl at all.

-If you’re not a morning person by nature and need some help developing a good morning routine during college, these tips are for you!
+If you’re not a morning person by nature and need some help developing a good morning routine during college and online college courses, these tips are for you!

 These are things I personally did in the morning during college (and still do now that I’ve graduated!) that helped me get ready for a productive day.

 Here are the six steps to my college morning routine:

 1. Wake up early.

 For days when you have morning classes, I recommend waking up at least one hour before your first class of the day.

 If there are days where you don’t have classes until later in the day, I would still wake up at the same time instead of sleeping in for consistency.